President and Chief Executive Officer

 As Marketing Coordinator, Cori McCulloch creates and manages content for the company’s corporate social media platforms, assists with multimedia requests, and manages the Fred Rogers' Productions website.
 She previously produced digital media at the Children's Museum of Pittsburgh and has also worked in radio and video production.
 Cori is a Pittsburgh native and holds a degree in Visual Journalism from West Virginia University.
 In her free time, she enjoys cooking for family and friends, exploring nature and camping with her husband, John, and spending time with her cat, Jack.

 Josh Morden manages the IT infrastructure at Fred Rogers Productions.
 Prior to joining the company, he worked at Pittsburgh Theological Seminary where he was involved with various A/V and system administration projects.
 Josh holds an M.B.A. from California University of Pennsylvania and a B.S. in Biological Sciences from Duquesne University.
 In his free time, he enjoys running half marathons, playing classical piano, and serving in his church.

-As the Production Coordinator for Fred Rogers Productions, Arielle Reed provides logistical and editorial support to projects in production and in development.
+As the Assistant Producer for Fred Rogers Productions, Arielle Reed provides logistical and editorial support to projects in production and in development.
 Before joining the company, she was an administrative assistant at Ayco: A Goldman Sachs Company, a children’s art assistant at Pittsburgh Center for the Arts, and an intern at Upstart Crow Literary Agency.
 A graduate of the University of Pittsburgh, Arielle majored in English Fiction Writing, minored in Studio Arts, and earned certificates in Children’s Literature and Public and Professional Writing.
 She is a lifelong lover of children’s media and storytelling, and has traveled to London to conduct literary research on J.R.R Tolkien’s The Fellowship of the Ring.
 Arielle is currently writing her first novel.

 Digital Asset Manager